zulfadz/the-plain/_posts/2022-05-28-finite-difference.md

 <img src="https://raw.githubusercontent.com/zulfadz/zulfadz.github.io/master/pictures/fd2.png" width="400"/>

-As expected, the smaller is the grid increment $$dx$$ (i.e., the step size), the more precise is the approximation.
+As expected, as the grid increment $$dx$$ (i.e., the step size) becomes smaller, the the approximation becomes more precise.